How to Get Here

 Lake Komani Ferry:

 As of 1 May, the “small boat” Anija IS running daily.
 Departs from Koman at 9h00.
-Departs from Fierze at 6h00. ~500 lek per person.
+Departs from Fierze at 6h00.
+700 Lek / person.
 If the water level in the lake goes down (which it eventually will) this boat may not not be able to make it through, so you should definitely call the night before.
 355 (0) 68 52 70 934.
+Please note that the small boat docks in Fierze at the new “Breglumit” Ferry landing, which is about a 10 minute drive away from Fierze proper.

 Private Boat &/or Tours Option: We have been speaking a lot to Mario Molla, an excellent young man from Koman, who is working hard to develop tourism services on the lake.
-He has a small boat and is building a larger one.
-He also has converted his family farm on the banks of the lake to a guesthouse, and he will do whole day trips for 100-125 euros.
+In addition to running daily from Koman to Fierze (departing 8h30) and from Fierze back again (13h00 – see above), he also has converted his family farm on the banks of the lake to a guesthouse, and he will do whole day trips for 100-125 euros.
 This is great, if you’d like to visit the medieval ruins on Shurdhah Island.
 He has excellent English, and answers emails promptly.
-His number is: 355 (0) 68 52 63 884.
+His number is: 355 (0) 68 52 63 884, or email: firstname.lastname@example.org.
+Do us a favor, and tell him we sent you!

 Unfortunately, last winter apparently destroyed the 28 km, un-asphalted section of the Kukes – Krume Road.
 In April it took us 8 hours to drive 30 km in a 4WD car!
 A recent chappie did it on a mountain bike and had to get off the bike and walk.
 Horrible.
 Thus I’ve revised the map, again! . . . .